-Registration for 2020 begins here on January 1, 2020!
+Registration for 2020 begins here in January!
 Please read the information below regarding camp dates, tuition rates, and the application process prior to submitting your camp application.
 If you have any questions, please contact Karen Danforth in the Aloha Foundation office by email or at (802) 333-3400.

 2020 session dates for Horizons Day Camp